 Adopting a Life Cycle Approach to Software Medical Devices: Regulatory Guidelines by Singapore HSA

-The document will address the following topics:
+The guideline will cover the following topics:

 - Quality Management System (QMS) for software medical devices

-- Pre-market product registration requirements
+- Pre-market product registration obligations

-- Dealer’s licensing requirements
+- Dealer’s licensing obligations

 - Change notification